optimizely/agent/README.md

 Each request made into the API must include a `X-Optimizely-SDK-Key` in the request header to identify the context the request should be evaluated.
 The SDK key maps to a unique Optimizely Project and [Environment](https://docs.developers.optimizely.com/rollouts/docs/manage-environments) allowing multiple Environments to be serviced by a single Agent.
+For a secure environment, this header should include both the SDK key and the datafile access token separated by a colon.
+For example, if SDK key is `my_key` and datafile access token is `my_token` then set header's value to `my_key:my_token`.

 ### Enabling CORS